JohnB4000/Marching-Squares/README.md

 # Marching-Squares

-My implementation of the Marching Squares Algorithm in Pygame
+My implementation of the Marching Squares Algorithm in Pygame.